DataLab-Platform/DataLab/doc/features/validation/status.rst

 Signal Compute Functions
 ^^^^^^^^^^^^^^^^^^^^^^^^

+The table below shows the validation status of signal compute functions in DataLab.
+It is automatically generated from the source code.

 .. csv-table:: Validation status of signal compute functions
    :file: ../../validation_status_signal.csv
    :header: Compute function, Description, Test function